 The Language Company offers language programs for young learners in French, German, Italian and Mandarin so that your Childcare Centre or Pre-School can provide children with second language learning at the optimum age and offer the sort of high quality bilingual provision which is so sought after by parents.

 The Language Company has the expertise and professionalism to ensure that the foreign language teaching at your centre is nothing short of exceptional.
 This will give your child care centre a real competitive advantage and bring significant educational benefits to your children.

 Our most popular program is the ‘immersion’ model whereby all students in the classroom or centre benefit from the language lesson each week, supported by their teachers and assistants.
 This program is developed and delivered in direct partnership with the centre.
 We also offer an ‘extra-curricular’ program where interested parents sign up their children for the language lesson, which is delivered at a suitable time in the day in liaison with the centre.
 A minimum of 8 students is needed for this program.
-To find out more and to talk to us about a FREE trial lesson in a language of your choice for your Childcare Centre or Pre-school, please contact us by email or on 02 8005 1237.
+To find out more and to talk to us about a FREE trial lesson in a language of your choice for your Childcare Centre or Pre-school, please contact us by email.

 Research shows that the earlier a child starts learning another language, the better.
 A toddler's mental agility enables him or her to easily mimic, learn, and retain new knowledge.
 Most experts agree that the earlier a child is introduced to a second language, the greater the likelihood of achieving total proficiency in that language.
 Diving into another language and culture is achieved effortlessly, and with little or no accent (C. Hagège, 1996), when done at a young age.